Causality and independence in perfectly adapted dynamical systems: Discussion and conclusion

 In all examples that we discussed, the technique of causal ordering revealed the structure of a \emph{given} set of equations.
 In some cases, more structure can be revealed by first rewriting the equations before applying the causal ordering algorithm.
-In Appendix~\ref{app:rewriting equations} we analyse a dynamical system describing a basic enzyme reaction, for which rewriting of the equilibrium equations reveals more structure (and hence yields a stronger Markov property).
-In Appendix~\ref{app:ifflp network}, we analyse the `Incoherent Feedforward Loop with a Proportioner Node' (IFFLP).
+In Appendix~\ref{app:rewriting equations} we analyze a dynamical system describing a basic enzyme reaction, for which rewriting of the equilibrium equations reveals more structure (and hence yields a stronger Markov property).
+In Appendix~\ref{app:ifflp network}, we analyze the `Incoherent Feed-forward Loop with a Proportioner Node' (IFFLP).
 We observe that a nonlinear transformation of the variables (and rewriting the equations correspondingly) reveals more structure, and hence yields more conditional independences and less causal relations amongst the transformed variables.
-Also, the question of how one can more generally discover causal structure using nonlinear transformations of the variables is an interesting topic for future research, that relates to what is nowadays known as `causal representation learning' in the field of deep learning \citep{Chalupka++2017}.
+The further development of methods to analyze perfectly adapted dynamical systems that do not satisfy the conditions of Theorem~\ref{thm:identification of perfect adaptation} remains a challenge for future work.
+Also, the question of how one can more generally discover causal structure using nonlinear transformations of the variables is an interesting topic for future research that relates to what is nowadays known as `causal representation learning' in machine learning \citep{Chalupka++2017}.

 We also investigated the consequences of the phenomenon of perfect adaptation for causal discovery.
 We demonstrated that for perfectly adapted dynamical systems the output of existing constraint-based causal discovery algorithms applied to equilibrium data may appear counterintuitive and at odds with our understanding of the mechanisms that drive the system.
 As we have illustrated in this work, careful application of the causal ordering algorithm enables a better theoretical understanding of these phenomena.